For more information how you can partner with the library to teach information literacy at CSUDH, contact ask@csudh.libanswers.com

 The library's information literacy program is committed to only using data from our tutorials to:

-We value data internally and ethical research procedures that protect people (e.g. Institutional Review Boards), but we believe that data shared with us belongs to their original creators, unless otherwise stated.
+We value data internally and ethical research procedures that protect people (e.g. Institutional Review Boards).
+However, we believe that data shared with us belongs to their original creators, unless otherwise stated.

-We primarily use tutorial responses to assess learning in our information literacy program, which are submitted to the University Student Learning Outcomes Assessment Committee.
+We primarily use tutorial responses to assess learning in our information literacy program.
+Data is submitted to the University Student Learning Outcomes Assessment Committee.
 We may also share anonymous question responses with instructors for their own department or program assessment.

-If you or your students are concerned about how we use of their personal and academic information from a library tutorial, please contact us and we will find an alternative.
+If you or your students are concerned about how we use of their personal and academic information from a library tutorial, contact us.
+We will try to find an alternative.